 What is DEXA used for?

 DEXA is a type of X-ray used mainly to evaluate the density of a patient’s bones to assess for a reduction in bone density and also calculate a patient’s risk for the probability of developing a future fracture.
 A DEXA exam is often performed on an annual basis as a diagnostic screening tool most commonly in middle-aged and elderly women.
 DEXA exams are useful for determining an initial baseline bone mineral density or as a follow-up to evaluate the effectiveness of treatment aimed at preventing or reversing bone loss.

 Where do I go for a DEXA exam?

-A DEXA exam can be performed at our outpatient clinic located in the Norton Medical Building, at the Mercy Health Lakes Village Comprehensive Breast Center and at our hospital locations.
-A scheduled appointment is usually required, with the exception of walk-in appointments at our outpatient clinic in the Norton Medical Building.
+A DEXA exam can be performed at the Mercy Health Lakes Village Comprehensive Breast Center and at our hospital locations.
+A scheduled appointment is usually required.

 How do I prepare for a DEXA exam?